Medium is only an edge server of your POSSE CDN, your own blog is the origin

 Additionally, Medium is a service that can disappear like many others before, and your content might be lost.
 I will never accept to take such a risk for my content.

-Also, there are sometimes issues with content moderation, like Peter O'Shaughnessy experienced a few days ago:
+Also, there are sometimes issues with content moderation, like Peter O'Shaughnessy experienced:

 Disappearing content can happen on any platform, like it did on Twitter recently, but when you don't own the platform, you don't have any way to fix the issue, you can just wait for the platform owner to do it, if it pleases him.